bbbburns/goodreads-to-obsidian/README.md

 ### Obsidian Library Dashboard

 The dataview is where all of this comes together.
 Here's where you can see all of your shelves and the list of all your books.
 This is entirely inspired by the Obsidan Book Search plugin and I've modified it some.
-I copy this to my _dataview folder as a file called Library.md
+I copy this to my _dataview folder as a file called Library.md This query has also been modified to handle the flattened series.

 ````
 # 📚 Library